18F/methods/pages/interview-checklist.md

 - [ ] Test your own assumptions and understandings without asking leading questions.
 Ask “how” and “why” multiple times, and give the participant sufficient time to think about their answers
 - [ ] Note the exact words and phrases people use.
 Don’t correct them, even their pronunciation, even if you think they’re wrong
 - [ ] Look people in the eye and give positive affirmations.
 Lean forward.
 Say things like “Wow,” or “Oh, interesting!” (when those reactions genuinely occur to you, of course)
-- [ ] If you’re concept testing or usability testing
+- [ ] If you ask the participant to share their screen
-  - [ ] Caution people to close errant windows before sharing their screen
+  - [ ] Caution them to close anything they don't want recorded beforehand
-  - [ ] Assure the participant that there are no wrong answers — you’re testing the design, not them
+  - [ ] Assure them that there are no wrong answers — you’re testing the design, not them
-  - [ ] Ask the participant to think out loud
+  - [ ] Ask them to think out loud
   - [ ] Ask “How would you expect this to work?”
 - [ ] Periodically check to see if your teammates have any questions